pfistdo/LN2_DataManagement/README.md

 ### Domain Model
 - Add Class Hierarchy with Annotation MappedSupperclass
 ### Generally
-- We included https://swagger.io/tools/swagger-ui/ to visualize and interact with the API’s resources without having any of the implementation logic in place.
+- We included https://swagger.io/tools/swagger-ui/ to visualize and interact with the API’s resources without having any of the implementation logic in place (*domain*/swagger-ui/index.html).